liviakong/sum-rules/PythonHelp.md

      <|"SystemExecutable" -> "C:\\path\\to\\python.exe"|>
    ]
    ```
-   This ensures that your computer remembers where to find the Python evaluator.
+   This ensures that your computer remembers where to find the Python installation.
    1. On Windows, remember to escape the '\\' character in the string using double backslashes as shown above.
    2. If you would like to assign a name to this installation, you can run the following instead (replace `environment name` with the desired name):
       ```